StefanovEmilia/Employee-Jenkins/README.md

 On the DevOps side, I focused on deployment with CI/CD pipeline integration using `Dockerfile` and `Jenkinsfile`.

+The aim of the usage of Dockerfile and Jenkinsfile is to create a docker image and push it to a private AWS ECR.
+When Jenkins runs the Jenkinsfile, it will build the frontend, the docker image, and push it to the corresponding ECR.

 ## Client side

 ### Install dependencies